wmiller848/MaleficJS/README.md

 MaleficJS is a utility belt for building modular web applications.
 It features a promise based API for http request, and is binary safe.
 Designed to work easily with both video data or JSON utf8 data.
-MaleficJS can be used to create widget based applications that can utilize a streaming api.
+MaleficJS can be used to create widget based applications that can utilize a message based api.
+MaleficJS is designed to work seamlessly with web sockets and modern HTML5 features.

 ## Usage ##
 \* All examples are in coffee script